Keke Palmer Pushes For Revolution, Says ‘We Are Now Being Called To Challenge The Rules’

 Palmer is one of many celebrities who have taken to the streets in protest in recent days following the death of George Floyd while he was in police custody.

 “I like following rules and doing what I’m told.
 As a kid, these rules stick with you.
-But even at a young age, I was taught to question the things that didn’t feel right to me,” Plamer wrote at the beginning of her column.
+But even at a young age, I was taught to question the things that didn’t feel right to me,” she wrote at the beginning of her column.

-Palmer continued, saying that going against authority was sometimes the only way to make a change, especially when authority figures are seen stepping over the line.
-The Hustlers actress then continued by discussing the now-viral video of her pleading with members of the National Guard to join their march.
+Palmer continued, saying that going against authority was sometimes the only way to make a change, especially when authority figures are the ones seen stepping over the line.
+The Hustlers actress also discussed the now-viral video of her pleading with members of the National Guard to join their march.
 The officers declined to join the protest, and instead took a knee.

-In her column, Palmer said that she had hoped that National Guard members, who were keeping the protesters from marching in a certain direction in Los Angeles, would be able to march with the protesters without facing punishment.
+In her column, Palmer said that she had hoped that National Guard members, who were keeping the protesters from marching in a certain direction in Los Angeles, would be able to march with them without facing punishment.
 She said that, if they had chosen to march, it would have had an enormous impact on the movement.

 Instead, they largely remained at their posts, and while they did kneel, Palmer said that wasn’t enough for her.